-An abdominal ultrasound is an imaging test that uses sound waves to form pictures of your abdominal organs.
+An abdominal ultrasound is an imaging test.
+It uses sound waves to form pictures of your abdominal organs.
 It can help find organ problems, such as gallstones, kidney stones, or liver disease.
 Ultrasound does not use ionizing radiation (like an X-ray does) and does not have any known risks.
 It can also see many blood vessels in the belly (abdomen).
-If needed as part of your exam, the blood flow in these blood vessels can also be evaluated.
+If needed as part of your exam, the blood flow in these blood vessels can also be checked.

 What you need to do to get ready for the test depends on the area of your body that will be looked at.
 Follow any directions you’re given for not eating or drinking before the procedure.
 Your healthcare provider will give you instructions if required.

 Follow all other instructions given by your provider.

 For best results, be ready to answer questions about your health history, including the following: